waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   TYPEOF

-    Returns the name of the type of the provided parameter or expression value.
-The usage is as follows:
+    Returns the type of the provided parameter or expression value.
+Use it as follows:

     ```
     TYPEOF(expression) -> type:VARCHAR
     ```

-    Example:
+    For example:

     ```
     SELECT TYPEOF(123); -- integer